 In 2016 Enterprise Nation scales up its Go Global campaign to run five missions and deliver year-round content on how to enter new markets.
-The first mission is to Dublin on 10 and 11 March.
-Places are now open for a mission that will particularly appeal to companies in the food and drink sectors.
+Our first mission was to Dublin on 10 and 11 March with a focus on food and drink businesses.

 Ireland imports more from the UK than any other country.
 It is the UK’s largest export market for food and drink.
 Ireland is an ideal first step to exporting for UK companies.
 Will it be yours?

-Join us for a two day/one night mission to meet tech titans who will show how to leverage social media platforms to go global, meet with pre-selected Irish companies looking for the products and services you offer, hear from successful Irish entrepreneurs and meet buyers in the food and drink sectors.
+Delegates met social media titans Facebook, Twitter and LinkedIn, connected with pre-selected Irish companies looking for the products they offer and heard from successful Irish entrepreneurs and buyers in the food and drink sectors.

 Go Global Dublin: The programme

 Thursday 10 March 2016

 10.20am Arrive at Dublin airport

 1.00pm Visit to Facebook